Craft shows are an increasingly popular platform for talented artisans to showcase and sell their work.

 Effective use of props can help draw attention to your stand.
 If you’re selling kitchenware or pottery, fill bowls with colourful fruit and vegetables.
 Using props is a great way of showing customers how your products can be used.

 Choose display stands which best show off your merchandise.
-For example sloping shoe display stands and spinning card display stands make it easier for customers to browse as do industrial clothes stands where they can see items from different angles.
-Most retail display stands are collapsible for easier setting up and transportation.
+For example, slopingshoe display standsand spinningcard display stands to make it easier for customers to browse as do industrial clothes stand where they can see items from different angles.
+Most retail display stands are collapsible for easier setup and transportation.
 Different levels are also easier on the eye.
 Bring your most important stands forward and use them as a shop window.
 Once customers see these, they’re more inclined to continue looking.

 Finally, don’t leave gaps.
 Continuously restock and if an item’s sold out, use props to fill in the gaps.